orsonteodoro/gcf2/README.md

 * disable-gcf-lto.conf -- Disables use of the LTO module in the bashrc
 * disable-lto-compiler-switch.conf -- Disables LTO compiler switching
 * disable-lto-stripping.conf -- Disables auto removal of LTO *FLAGS
+* disable-gold.conf -- Turn off use of Gold LTO
+* disable-thinlto.conf -- Turn off use of ThinLTO
 * disable-override-compiler-check.conf -- Disables CC/CXX override checks.
 The ebuild itself or the build scripts may forcefully switch compilers.
 * force-translate-clang-retpoline.conf -- Converts the retpoline flags as Clang
  *FLAGS
 * force-translate-gcc-retpoline.conf -- Converts the retpoline flags as GCC
  *FLAGS
+* remove-no-inline.conf -- Removes -fno-inline
 * remove-lto.conf -- Removes the -flto flag
-* remove-no-inline.conf -- Removes -fno-inline
 * skip-lib-correctness-check.conf -- Disables static/shared lib correctness
 checking
 * skip-ir-check.conf -- Disables IR compatibility checks when LTOing systemwide
+* use-gold.conf -- Turn on use of Gold LTO
+* use-thinlto.conf -- Turn on use of ThinLTO

 Some .conf files may contain additional information about the flag or the environment variable.